aayobam/moneytracker/README.md

 * you can update your information at the profile tab.
 * Add as much budget as you want.
 * on each budget you can add your expenses with current balance updates after each expense.
+* you can update or delete budget as well as you can update or delete expenses.
 * It's as easy to use as Abc.